This post was last updated on December 10th, 2019 at 04:52 pm.

 Identifying the Transaction

 The change needed can be easily made by noting two specific pieces of information, the Journal Type and the Journal Number.
-In this case, the Journal Type is “Check” and the Journal Number is “12.”
-Using this information, we can go into GENERAL-LEDGER : GL : GL-Register and make the necessary changes.
-Once in the GL Register, we can set the “Transaction Type” to “Check” and the journal number in the “Jrnl No.” box in the lower-left area to “12.”
-Clicking the Find button searches all transaction and displays the transaction sa the first record, as seen in Figure 4.
+In this case, the Journal Type is “Check” and the Journal Number is “442.”
+Using this information, we can go into General-Ledger: GL Register and make the necessary changes.
+Once in the GL Register, we can search for the transaction by simply typing “Check442” into the search bar and then clicking on the transaction to view it.
+The viewing would bring up Figure 3 above.

 Editing the Transaction